AckerlyXu/heima/articles/redis-cache/cache-configure.md

 ### Activity log

 Click **Activity log** to view actions performed on your cache.
 You can also use filtering to expand this view to include other resources.
 For more information on working with audit logs, see [Audit operations with Resource Manager](../azure-resource-manager/resource-group-audit.md).
-For more information on monitoring Azure Redis Cache events, see [Operations and alerts](cache-how-to-monitor.md#operations-and-alerts).

 ### Access control (IAM)